openenclave/openenclave/docs/GettingStartedDocs/VisualStudioLinux.md

   Visual Studio.
 (Do Extensions -> Manage Extensions -> Online -> search for "enclave".)
 You must restart Visual Studio after installing the extension.

-You will also need a build machine running Ubuntu 20.04.
+You will also need a build machine running Ubuntu 20.04 or 22.04.
 This can be any of the following:
 - a remote Linux machine
 - an [Azure Confidential Computing VM](https://azure.microsoft.com/en-us/solutions/confidential-compute/)